Going onstage (www.esplanade.com).

 The setar is a plucked-string instrument.

-Not much is known about the history of the humble looking instrument.
-The only fact known to historians is that the instrument went through a lot of changes and was almost forgotten in the 19th and early 20th century because of the popularity of another instrument, the tar
+Not much is known about the history of this humble-looking instrument.
+The only fact known to historians is that it went through a lot of changes and was almost forgotten in the 19th and early 20th century because of the popularity of the tar

-The Persian setar used to have three strings but a dervish Moshtaq-Ali Shah, added another string to the instrument to improve its sound.
-This is why the 4th string is also known as Moshtaq's string.
+The Persian setar used to have three strings but a dervish named Moshtaq-Ali Shah later added another string to the instrument to improve its sound.
+This is why the fourth string is also known as Moshtaq's string.
 Moshtaq was thought to have loved the instrument so much that he used to play the setar while reading the Quran, the holy book of Islam.

 Guess the medieval instrument